clausreinke/typescript-tools/README.md

 ## tss.vim: vim interface to tss.js

-  Needs Vim 7.3 (plus Python 2.7 with json lib): :source tss.vim Currently assumes that node is in path and tss.js is in current directory..
+  Needs Vim 7.3 (plus Python 2.7 with json lib): :source tss.vim Currently assumes that node is in path and that tss has been npm-installed globally.

   ```
   " echo symbol/type of item under cursor